2024 End of Year Book Survey

 CW: Accidental Cannibalism.
 I am not making this up.
 Here’s a list of all content warnings for Butcher & Blackbird.

-Dark romance is a genre I avoid, it usually feels a bit too much for me.
-With that said, I’m not here to dump hate on a subgenre as everyone has different book tastes.
-When I read the content warnings for Butcher & Blackbird by Brynne Weaver and saw Accidental Cannibalism as a topic covered in this book, I had to read it.
-Accidental Cannibalism, how does that even happen.
+Dark romance is a subgenre I avoid; it usually feels a bit too much for me.
+With that said, I’m not here to dump hate on a subgenre, as everyone has different book tastes.
+When I read the content warnings for Butcher & Blackbird by Brynne Weaver and saw accidental cannibalism as a topic covered in this book, I had to read it.
+Accidental cannibalism, how does that even happen?
 This book was going to be a book I loved or hated.
 Butcher & Blackbird by Brynne Weaver was unhinged; I can’t wait to read the rest of the series.

-Butcher & Blackbird is a book I’m surprised is a new favorite of mine and I’m glad I gave this book a chance.
-Although, I hate how this book ruined Cookies & Cream Ice Cream.
+Butcher & Blackbird is a book I’m surprised is a new favorite of mine, and I’m glad I gave this book a chance.
+I will never look at cookies & cream ice cream the same again.
 I rated Butcher & Blackbird by Brynne Weaver four stars on Goodreads.

 The Serpent & The Wings of Night by Carissa Broadbent